Health is a habit + a lifestyle!

 Congratulations on taking the first step to a healthier you!
 You’ve already put positive energy and change into motion that will affect your future simply by seeking out holistic lifestyle options and information!
 Before you can embark on adopting a healthier lifestyle you must make a conscious commitment.
 If you’re not mentally on board for change your efforts will be futile.
 This does not mean you will be perfect.
 It only means you will continually strive for positive change and take action.
 Often times you may find yourself overwhelmed or a bit frustrated with the plethora of information from the magazines, media and medical community regarding what is actually good or bad for you.
 Every other day it seems there is a new study that shows findings contradictory to what you knew and trusted yesterday.

-Keep it simple to kick-start your new healthy lifestyle
+Keep it simple to kick-start your new healthy habits!

-If you are just getting started on making holistic lifestyle habits your focus keep in mind health is a life long marathon, not a race!
+If you are just getting started on making healthy habits part of a new holistic lifestyle.
+Keep in mind health is a life long marathon, not a race!
 You can’t just flip a switch to be healthy then go back to your old bad habits.
 BUT you can be healthier than the day before-mentally, emotionally, physically, energetically and spiritually.
 Don’t fret if you slip up and fall back on some bad tendencies.
-Everyone has a moment of weakness from time-to-time or “falls off the wagon” but it is what you do habitually over time that will make the biggest impact on your overall health and well being (Tweet Worthy!)
+Everyone has a moment of weakness from time-to-time or “falls off the wagon” but it is what you do habitually over time that will make the biggest impact on your overall health and wellbeing (Tweet Worthy!)
 Celebrate your little victories and stay positive.
 Your positive thoughts and energy will recharge, heal and motivate you.

 “A year from now you will wish you had started today.” -Karen Lamb

 - No fast food!
 This includes Subway with high sodium and hormone-rich processed meats with nitrates.
 If you never eat another ‘mystery meat’ fast food meal for the rest of your life you will be much better off!
-If you currently eat fast food there is a good chance your brain is addicted to the trans fats, sodium, and sugar.
+If you currently eat fast food there is a good chance your brain is addicted to trans fats, sodium, and sugar.
 Keep in mind you will go through withdraw and feel worse before you feel better.
-Must watch documentaries are Food Inc., Food Matters and Fat, Sick and Nearly Dead.
+Must watch documentaries are Food Inc., Food Matters, The Future of Food, and Heal.

 - Start a weekly grocery list that includes 10-12 seasonal fruits and vegetables.
 Buy from local farmers markets first whenever possible.
 The less your food travels before it ends up on your plate the higher nutrients it will yield while carrying a lower carbon footprint for the environment.
 Plus you would be surprised on how much cheaper naturally grown pesticide-free produce is at your farmers market or CSA compared to your chain grocer.
 A good site to get you started in the right direction, LocalHarvest.org and a good guide to reducing pesticide consumption are the EWG’s Clean 15 and Dirty Dozen.